ahmedabdalkaderr/cartify/README.md

 ## Authentication Strategy

 1. Authentication Workflow:
-Registration/Login: Users register and log in, receiving a JWT upon successful authentication.
+-Registration/Login: Users register and log in, receiving a JWT upon successful authentication.
-Token Storage: The JWT is stored securely (e.g., in local storage) on the client side.
+-Token Storage: The JWT is stored securely (e.g., in local storage) on the client side.
-Request Authorization: For each request, the JWT is sent in the HTTP headers to verify the user's identity and permissions.
+-Request Authorization: For each request, the JWT is sent in the HTTP headers to verify the user's identity and permissions.
-Role-Based Access Control: The server checks the JWT and user role to ensure that the user can perform the requested actions.
+-Role-Based Access Control: The server checks the JWT and user role to ensure that the user can perform the requested actions.

-2. User Roles and Actions:
+3. User Roles and Actions:
-Admin: Add, view, modify, and delete users and vendors.
+-Admin: Add, view, modify, and delete users and vendors.
-Customers: View current products and manage their shopping cart details (add, view, modify, delete items).
+-Customers: View current products and manage their shopping cart details (add, view, modify, delete items).
-Vendors: Add, view, modify, and delete their products.
+-Vendors: Add, view, modify, and delete their products.